As natural bird habitats diminish, nest boxes are one way for us to give declining bird species a helping hand.

 Swifts leave very few droppings externally, and their nests should not need to be cleaned unless used by another species.
-However, you might want to check that any fixings are secure over the winter.
+However, over the winter you might want to check that any fixings are still.

-Remember that the birds are protected by the Wildlife and Countryside Act 1981, making it illegal to damage an active nest site.
+Remember that swifts are protected by the Wildlife and Countryside Act 1981, making it illegal to damage an active nest site.

 Attracting Swifts to Your Box